CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 ### Create or identify a AWS role or user with sufficient permissions

+The deployer needs to be configured with AWS credentials that allow it to deploy Docker images to AWS ECR and create tasks in ECS on your behalf.

-The deployer uses an AWS role or access keys for a user with permissions to deploy to ECS.
-This user could either be a power user, an admin, or the user created by the
+The credentials could come from either a power user, an admin, or the user created by the
 [Deployer CloudFormation Template](https://github.com/CloudReactor/aws-role-template#deployer-policy-role-and-user).
 The template also creates roles and access keys with the same permissions.